mjhm/lodash-match-pattern/README.md

 #### Map Values Transform Example

-Suppose you just wanted to check that joeUser's friends are in a "whitelist" of emails.
+Suppose you wanted to check that joeUser's friends are in a "whitelist" of emails.
 Then you need to extract the emails, and since the whitelist check is case insensitive you need to compare them all in lower case.
+The following example expresses these requirements:

 <table><tr>
 <th>JavaScript Objects (mocha)</th><th>Pattern Notation (cucumber)</th>